glahr/robotics_studies/README.md

 The solution is to add it to into ``` Edit configurations->Environment Variables``` click on ```+``` and then on the left panel add ```LD_LIBRARY_PATH```, on the left ```$LD_LIBRARY_PATH:/home/$USER/.mujoco/mujoco200/bin```.

-## Developers
+## Contributors and FAQ
-Gustavo Lahr - glahr
+Gustavo Lahr - glahr - gustavo.lahr@usp.br

 Henrique Garcia - griloHBG